 Spice blend.
 For our butter bean curry, we use Garam Masala, turmeric powder, ground cumin or cumin seeds, ground coriander or coriander seeds, curry powder, cinnamon, salt, and black pepper.
 If you want to add a little kick, you can add some chili powder as well.
 If you don't have many spices at home, and you have to buy just for this recipe, we recommend getting Garam Masala.

 Fresh tomatoes.
 As much as we can, we like using fresh tomatoes from our garden or farm markets.
 Otherwise, we use passata.
-As well, we like to add tomato paste to enhance the flavor.
+We also like adding tomato paste to enhance the flavor.

 Vegetable stock.
 For vegetable stock, we use a gluten-free brand.
 To reduce the amount of salt in this recipe, you can simply use water instead.

-- If you are using canned beans, put them through a colander to remove the aquafava and rinse with fresh water.
-Pour the blended sauce into the pot, add the butter beans, and optionally some sweetener such as maple syrup or sugar.
+If you are using canned beans, put them in a colander to remove the aquafava and rinse them with fresh water.
+Pour the blended sauce into the pot, add the butter beans, and optionally, add some sweetener such as maple syrup or sugar.
 Combine.

-- Adjust with salt, pepper, garnish with sesame seeds and freshly choppedd coriander, and your curry will be ready to be served and enjoyed.
+Adjust with salt and pepper, garnish with sesame seeds and freshly chopped coriander, and your curry will be ready to be served and enjoyed.

 Butter Bean Curry